 gu -C how to instruct GraalVM Updater to find and process required components as well.

 The R language plugin and the LLVM toolchain component can be installed to GraalVM Enterprise from the GitHub catalog, maintained by Oracle.
 This allows to install a component just by its

 gu install ComponentId

-If a component being installed requires other components to be present, GraalVM Updater will search the catalog to find the appropriate component and install it as well.
+If a component being installed depends on another component, GraalVM Updater will search the catalog to find an appropriate dependency and install it as well.
 If required components could not be found, installation will fail.